pgalbavy/geneos/cmd/geneos/README.md

 * `licd` or `licds`
 * `webserver`, `webservers`, `webdashboard`. `dashboards`

-The above names are also treated as reserved words and you cannot configure or manage components with those names.
+These names are also reserved words and you cannot configure or manage components with those names.
 This means that you cannot have a gateway called `gateway` or a probe called `netprobe`.
-This may cause some issues migrating existing installations.
-See below for more.

-The following commands are supported.
-Each command may treat arguments differently.

-* `geneos list [component]`
-Output a list of all configured components.
-If a compoent is supplied then restrict the list to that particular type.

-* `geneos status [component] [names...]`
-As above but show the running status of each matching component.
-If no names are given than all components are shown.
+If you do already have instances with these names then you will have to be careful migrating.
+See more below.

+### Commands

+#### Security and Running as Root

+The program has been written in such a way that is should be safe to install SETUID root or run using `sudo` for almost all cases.
+The program will refuse to accidentally run an instance as root unless the `User` config parameter is explicitly set - for example when a Netprobe needs to run as root.
+As with many complex programs, care should be taken and privileged execution should be used when required.

+#### Global Commands

 * `geneos version`
 Show the current version of the `geneos` program, which should match the tag of the overall `geneos` package.